playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 Strap in - this is going to be a long challenge.
 By the end of it we'll have a functioning application shell with a real-world example of dependency injection.

-## 1. Creating an initial app layout
+## 1. Creating an Initial App Layout

 // TODO: ...